-1.7 GAS CONNECTION
+GAS CONNECTION 1.7

-Our appliances are built to work with natural gas (G20), LPG and mixtures of methane and hydrogen at 20% in volume (20%H2NG), referred to the gas distributed in the network.
+Our appliances are built to operate with methane gas (G20), LPG, propane air (50% air - 50% propane) and mixtures of methane and hydrogen up to 20% by volume (20%H2NG), referring to the gas distributed in the network.
 Power supply pipes must be the same as or larger than the appliance fitting.